 Three new energy efficient presses at Labelmakers operate at twice the speed, using half the energy of the company’s old presses, while allowing a broader range of higher-quality printed products to be manufactured.

-A two-megawatt trigeneration plant will be used to provide low-carbon thermal energy, heating and cooling for a major new residential and commercial development in Sydney.
+A two-megawatt trigeneration plant is being used to provide low-carbon thermal energy, heating and cooling for a major new residential and commercial development in Sydney.

 Major Australian garden products supplier, Richgro is harnessing ground-breaking waste-to-energy technology to meet all its power needs by recycling organic waste.

-The multi-storey multi-use CQ building at 123 Queen Street, Melbourne, has undergone a $1.3 million energy efficiency upgrade to make energy cost savings of more than 50 per cent.
+The multi-storey multi-use CQ building at 123 Queen Street, Melbourne, underwent a $1.3 million energy efficiency upgrade to make big energy cost savings.

 A 1970s Brisbane office block has cut its base building electricity use by nearly 50 per cent through $1.23 million in energy efficiency improvements